Musicals101.com

 Actress, singer, dancer

 With curly hair, dimples and a sparkling smile, Shirley Temple became the most beloved child star in show business history.
-She was cast in bit screen parts before her rendition of "Baby Take a Bow" in Stand Up and Cheer (1934) made the bosses at 20th Century Fox studios take notice.
-The talented tot's breakout performance came in Little Miss Marker (1934), which brought the six year old a special miniature Academy Award.
-The movie going public found this poised tyke a delightful antidote to the drudgery of the Great Depression, making her a top box office star for several years.
+She was cast in bit screen parts until her charming rendition of "Baby Take a Bow" in Stand Up and Cheer (1934) made the bosses at 20th Century Fox take notice.
+The talented six year old's breakout performance came in Little Miss Marker (1934), which brought her a special miniature Academy Award -- making this six year old the youngest person ever to receive one.
+The movie going public found her a disarming antidote to the drudgery of the Great Depression, and she remained a top box office star for several years.

 Temple starred in a variety of films – even those that were not full-blown musicals usually included a song or two.
-She introduced some of the biggest song hits of the 1930s, including "On The Good Ship Lollipop," "Animal Crackers in My Soup," Her musicals included Curly Top (1935), The Littlest Rebel (1935), Dimples (1936), Little Miss Broadway (1938), and The Little Princess (1939).
-Temple's most memorable performances included four films with veteran black dancer Bill "Bojangles" Robinson – their warm off-screen rapport shone through in their on-screen tap routines, the first mixed-racial musical numbers to be seen in many parts of the USA.
+She introduced some of the biggest song hits of the 1930s, including "On The Good Ship Lollipop" and "Animal Crackers in My Soup."
+Her screen musicals included Curly Top (1935), The Littlest Rebel (1935), Dimples (1936), Little Miss Broadway (1938), and The Little Princess (1939).
+Temple appeared in four films with veteran black dancer Bill "Bojangles" Robinson – their warm off-screen rapport shone through in their delightful on-screen tap routines, the first mixed-racial musical numbers to be shown in many parts of the USA.
+Many who worked with her have attested to her youthful professionalism, and her insistence that colleagues of any age be as ready and willing to work as she was.
+One of her most memorable quotes illustrates the hazards of early fame: ""I stopped believing in Santa Claus when I was six.
+Mother took me to see him in a department store and he asked for my autograph."

-Fox refused to loan Temple to MGM for The Wizard of Oz (1939) – a move which broke her heart but opened the way to stardom for Judy Garland.
-As Temple moved into her teens, she continued to appear in comedies and lighter dramas for various studios, retiring from the screen in 1949.
-She did some television work in the 1950s, but concentrated on raising a family.
-Active in the Republican party, Temple served as US Ambassador to Ghana, the United Nations, and Czechoslovakia.
-After retiring from public service, she received another special Academy Award (this time full-sized) and the Kennedy Center Honor.
-Temple has had the satisfaction of seeing her films remain perennial family favorites thanks to home video.
+Fox refused to loan Temple to MGM to play Dorothy in The Wizard of Oz (1939), a decision which broke the young actress's heart but opened the way to stardom for Judy Garland.
+As Temple moved into her teens, she continued to appear in comedies and light dramas for various studios, but she could not recapture the popularity of her early years and retired from the big screen in 1949 -- at the ripe old age of 21.
+She did some television work in the 1950s, but otherwise concentrated on raising a family.
+Temple became active in the Republican party in the 1970s, and served in turn as US Ambassador to Ghana, the United Nations, and Czechoslovakia during the Nixon, Ford and first Bush administrations.
+After retiring from public service in the early 1990s, she received another special Academy Award (this time full-sized) and the Kennedy Center Honor.
+A breast cancer survivor, Temple had the satisfaction of seeing her films remain perennial family favorites thanks to home video.
+A longtime smoker, she died of obstructive pulmonary disease at age 84.